yegappan/Vim9ScriptForPythonDevelopers/Vim9ScriptForPythonDevelopers.md

 # Vim9 Script for Python Developers

-A guide to Vim9 Script development for Python developers.
-Sample code for the various expressions, statements, functions and programming constructs is shown in both Python and Vim Script.
-This is not intended to be a tutorial for developing Vim scripts.
-It is assumed that the reader is familiar with Python programming.
+A guide to Vim9script development for Python developers.
+This guide presents sample code for various expressions, statements, functions, and programming constructs, shown in both Python and Vim9script.
+It is not intended as a tutorial on Vim script development, and assumes the reader is already familiar with Python programming.

-For an introduction to Vim Script development, refer to [usr_41.txt](https://vimhelp.org/usr_41.txt.html), [eval.txt](https://vimhelp.org/eval.txt.html) and [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/)
+For an introduction to Vim9 Script development, refer to [vim9.txt](https://vimhelp.org/vim9.txt.html), [vim9class.txt](https://vimhelp.org/vim9class.txt.html), [usr_41.txt](https://vimhelp.org/usr_41.txt.html) and [eval.txt](https://vimhelp.org/eval.txt.html).

-This guide only describes the programming constructs that are present in both Python and Vim.
-The constructs that are unique to Vim (e.g. [autocommands](https://vimhelp.org/autocmd.txt.html#autocommands), [key-mapping](https://vimhelp.org/map.txt.html#key-mapping), [abbreviations](https://vimhelp.org/map.txt.html#abbreviations), [user-commands](https://vimhelp.org/map.txt.html#user-commands), [plugins](https://vimhelp.org/usr_05.txt.html#plugin), etc.) are not described in this guide.
+This guide focuses only on programming constructs that are common to both Python and Vim9.
+Constructs unique to Vim - such as [autocommands](https://vimhelp.org/autocmd.txt.html#autocommands), [key-mapping](https://vimhelp.org/map.txt.html#key-mapping), [abbreviations](https://vimhelp.org/map.txt.html#abbreviations), [user-commands](https://vimhelp.org/map.txt.html#user-commands) and [plugins](https://vimhelp.org/usr_05.txt.html#plugin) - are not covered in this guide.

 The Vim9 script features are only available starting from Vim 9.0.

 The Github repository for this gist is available at: https://github.com/yegappan/Vim9ScriptForPythonDevelopers.

-Note: The first command in a Vim9script file should be the 'vim9script' command.
-In the examples used in this guide, for simplicity, this is omitted.
+*Note*: The first command in a Vim9script file should be the [:vim9script](https://vimhelp.org/repeat.txt.html#:vim9script) command.
+However, for simplicity, this guide omits it from the examples.

 ------------------------------------------------------------------------------